Full Guide to Meditation

 What to Look for When Buying a Meditation Pillow

-Our guide covers all the key factors you should consider when purchasing a meditation pillow.
+Our guide covers all the key factors you should consider when purchasing a meditation pillow-cushion.

 The filling material is perhaps the most important feature.
 Zafu cushions were traditionally filled with reedmace down, a soft, fibrous, and naturally-occurring material.
 Reedmace is less common in the United States.
 However, organic, 100% U.S.-grown buckwheat hulls have proven an excellent alternative.
 They're long-lasting, affordable, and can easily be refilled whenever you need them.